 Functional shoulder exercises are sports specific exercises, which more closely relate to day to day activities or sports specific technique.
 They are all about the coordination of the joint.
-They bridge the gap between basic rehabilitation to normal shoulder function and the more specific demands of sports, such as racket sports or throwing events.

 What are functional exercises?

 - Functional shoulder exercises aim to bridge the gap between basic mobility and strengthening and sports specific training.

 - Shoulder proprioception exercises are all about the coordination of the joint.
 Proprioception is our sense and awareness of where parts of the body are.

 - This sensory information comes from tiny sensors which relay information about joint position, tension, and stretch in the muscles.

 - Following injury, this is damaged and needs to be rehabilitated to prevent future injury, as well as restore the athlete back to optimum physical fitness.

 A medicine ball is a weighted ball, usually made from rubber, or sometimes leather.
 They are great for functional shoulder rehabilitation and proprioception.
 This is because they can be thrown against walls and used for catching drills.

 Ball catch exercise